hojmax/hojmax/README.md

 # Axel Højmark

-Hi 👋.
 I do evals for scheming and deception in AI systems at [Apollo Research](https://www.apolloresearch.ai).

 ## 🎨 Favourite Personal Projects